top of page

 Passionate about connecting with and supporting the country music community

 Send us an email anytime if you would like to apply to feature on the show.
 Make sure you attach any EPK's/info about yourself/your band and any links to your music and website.
-Head to the Contact page to get in touch.
+Click on the button below to get in touch.
 We look forward to hearing from you.

 UPCOMING TICKETS • GET YOUR BOOTS ON • NEXT BIG ACTS LIVE • DON'T MISS THE VIBE • UPCOMING TICKETS •